qdyg-vn/FlowScript/README.md

-# ConciseFlow (CFL) - The Concise Calculus programming language
+# FlowScript (CFL) - The Concise Calculus programming language

-### ConciseFlow (CFL) is a Hyper-Concise and Dataflow-Oriented language, born from the "frustration" of repetitive operations in imperative programming.
+### FlowScript (CFL) is a Hyper-Concise and Dataflow-Oriented language, born from the "frustration" of repetitive operations in imperative programming.

 ## Features